pavansaikonga/-Flask-Document-Upload-Matching-System/README.md

 - Users can request additional credits via the request page.
 - Admins can approve/reject these requests.

+### 1️⃣Admin Login Details

+- There is a separate log in for admin account.
+- After logging in, they are redirected to their Admin Dashboard page.
+- Admin login credentials:
+- user name : admin
+- password : admin123

 ### 4️⃣ Admin Panel

 - Admins can manage users, view files, and approve/reject credit requests.

 ## 🔧 Environment Variables (Optional)